daniel-enqz/ruby-corners-100/TDD/README.md

 end
 ```

+> Tests should help us with refactoring as the initial intend of our code will remian the same.
+We will avoid risky regressions! 💪

 Dont's:
 - Avoid over testing
 - Avoid to much rspec syntax, use it if necessary.
 Tests should be meaningfull for our code and readers.